unbelievableflavour/heroic-gogdl-android/README.md

-# heroic-gogdl
+# heroic-gogdl-android

-GOG download module for [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher)
+Fork of GOG download module for Heroic, but with android compatibility to use in [GameNative](https://github.com/utkarshdalal/GameNative).

 ## Important note